 - Fry the grated onions in oil until golden brown.

-- Put the pot with the yogurt-flour over medium heat and gradually add the chicken stock and continue to whisk until you reach the consistency of a white sauce (béchamel sauce).
+- Put the pot with the yogurt and flour mixture over medium heat and gradually add the chicken stock and continue to whisk until you reach the consistency of a white sauce (béchamel sauce).

 - Taste and adjust the seasoning, add salt and pepper if needed.

-- Add the crushed garlic and a squeeze of lemon and half the amount of the fried crushed onions.
+- Add the crushed garlic, a squeeze of lemon, and half the amount of the fried crushed onions.

-- Garnish with the remaining crushed onions on top and serve with toasted pita bread, chicken, or/and vermicelli rice.
+- Garnish with the remaining crushed onions and serve with toasted pita bread, chicken, or/and vermicelli rice.